Jealousy

 “ I must go…” Jasobai rushed to her room.
 Confused, Ajabde stood thinking Who was she… I forgot to ask!

-She is not pretty, and neither does she look Royal, then what made him love her?
+She is not pretty, and neither does she look Royal, so what made him love her?
 Maybe he never met a princess… Jasobai’s thoughts were interrupted by Heer.

 “ How am I looking for the sangeet Jaso?”